Advanced Command and Control

 Valence integrates battery management throughout the U-Charge® product line.
 Each U-Charge® battery contains internal circuitry to monitor and balance each cell.
 Through built-in communication cables, the modules are able to communicate to the U-Charge® Battery Management System (BMS), which monitors the system as a whole.
 The BMS initiates module-to-module balancing, as well as controls opening and closing the contactors.
 The BMS asserts warnings and alarms, and outputs data via digital and analog outputs.
 The BMS is small and compact, and can be mounted in the battery pack or remotely.
 It uses CANbus to communicate with other equipment and can control such items as chargers and fuel cells.
 The BMS can also connect to a PC/Laptop via the CANbus Monitoring Kit, for easy configuration, monitoring, or recording.

-The Valence BMS comes in three voltage ranges, depending on the voltage of the pack that it is controlling.
+The Valence BMS comes in multiple voltage ranges, depending on the voltage of the pack that it is controlling.

 |U-BMS-LV||for low voltage systems between 12 – 150VDC||12V enable||PN# 1004443|